0xPolygonMiden/miden-base/docs/architecture/blockchain.md

 Miden's `Block` structure aims for the following:

-- **Real time proving**: All included transactions have already been proven.
+- **Real time proving**: All included transactions have already been proven and verified when they reach the block.
-- **Fast Genesis syncing**: New nodes efficiently sync to the network through a multi-step process:
+- **Fast genesis syncing**: New nodes efficiently sync to the network through a multi-step process:

 1. Download historical `Block`s from genesis to present
 2. Verify zero-knowledge proofs for all `Block`s
 3. Retrieve current state data (accounts, notes, and nullifiers)
 4. Validate that the downloaded state matches the latest `Block`'s state commitment

 This approach enables near-instant blockchain syncing by verifying `Block` proofs rather than re-executing individual transactions, resulting in exponentially faster performance.
 Hence state sync is dominated by the time needed to download the data.

 <p style="text-align: center;">